neoforged/Documentation/docs/resources/server/recipes/index.md

 ## Using Recipes

-Recipes are registered, stored and obtained via the `RecipeManager` class, which is in turn obtained via `ServerLevel#recipeAccess` or - if you don't have a `ServerLevel` available - `ServerLifecycleHooks.getCurrentServer()#getRecipeManager`.
+Recipes are loaded, stored and obtained via the `RecipeManager` class, which is in turn obtained via `ServerLevel#recipeAccess` or - if you don't have a `ServerLevel` available - `ServerLifecycleHooks.getCurrentServer()#getRecipeManager`.
 The server does not sync the recipes to the client in their entirety, instead it only sends the `RecipePropertySet`s for restricting inputs on menu slots and the `RecipeDisplayEntry`s for the recipe book.
 All recipe logic should always run on the server.

 The easiest way to get a recipe is by its resource key: